Joseangel15/ReactDigitalOceanHosting-Guide/README.md

 ###### Hosting a project
 - Sign Up for a Digital Ocean account
 - Create a Digital Ocean project & droplet
-- Create a SSH key
+- Create a SSH key & Add to Droplet
 - Check/Install proper software to droplet
 - Prep project folders & files
 - Create a clone of project